vladimirdnl/About-ML-Algorithms/README.md

 # About-ML-Algorithms
 Here I write about Machine Learning algorithms.
-Most of info is written in Jupyter Notebook files.
+Most of info is written in Jupyter Notebook files (using LaTeX for maths).
 If there is a mistake or a problem - just let me know!